Divorce Mediation Lawyers in North Carolina and South Carolina

 Solve Your Issues With a Mediation Attorney

 Mediation is not about creating more problems — it’s about helping families come to a satisfying legal mediation solution.
-At Collins Family Law, we do not judge or point fingers.
+At Collins Family & Elder Law, we do not judge or point fingers.
 Instead, we offer the neutral legal advice you need to make an amicable decision with your former spouse.

 If you can reach an agreement through family mediation and collaborative law, we can help you create a legally binding statement.
 With a skilled mediation and collaborative lawyer in NC or SC, we can make sure you are involved in the decision-making process, and you’ll walk away with an agreement that is mutually agreeable.